mongodb/mongo-java-driver/docs/reference/content/driver-async/reference/observables.md

 ## Observer

 An [`Observer`]({{< apiref "com/mongodb/async/client/Observer" >}}) provides the mechanism for receiving push-based notifications from the `Observable`.
 Demand for these events is signalled by its `Subscription`.
 On subscription to an `Observable` the `Observer` will be passed the `Subscription` via the `onSubscribe(Subscription subscription)`.
 Demand for results is signaled via the `Subscription` and any results are passed to the `onNext(TResult result)` method.
 If there is an error for any reason the `onError(Throwable e)` will be called and no more events passed to the `Observer`.
-Alternatively, when the `Observer` has consumed all the results from the `Observable` the `onComplete()` method is called.
+Alternatively, when the `Observer` has consumed all the results from the `Observable` the `onComplete()` method will be called.

 ## Wrapping a MongoIterable